Final Fantasy IV: The After Years: Development

 Final Fantasy IV: The After Years was developed by Matrix Software with Takashi Tokita as producer.
 The game was in development in 2007.
 During the development of the enhanced remake of Final Fantasy IV for the Nintendo DS, Tokita was approached by Square Enix's mobile team to collaborate on a Final Fantasy game for Japanese mobile phones.
 Tokita proposed the idea of a sequel to Final Fantasy IV based on the idea that it would be entertaining for players to complete the remake and be able to play the sequel afterward.
 The choice to keep the 2D sprites was to allow as many chapters to be made as possible while also invoking the feeling of nostalgia for its predecessor.
 Tokita, who had grown attached to the characters, having also previously worked as scenario writer for the original game, decided that releasing the sequel in mobile format would be a good idea, as it would allow players to access the game for only a short while after completing the DS remake.
 By releasing it in episodic format, he also hoped that players would anticipate future chapters in much the same way as an anime or manga series, rather than tiring of the game after completing it all at once.

+Tokita was particular about wanting to develop "not just a proper sequel with graphics like the original SNES titles, but an episodic game similar to a serialized manga" and knew that "account planning, software implementation, and debugging for weekly releases would be a challenge" so he prioritized the game's quality with the release a new chapter every three weeks instead of weekly.
+Reflecting on the game's release format and structure after release, he considered it "a revolutionary experiment in an era before DLC, especially on flip phones" and highlighted "the final chapter where one can freely choose the number of party characters".